 I highly recommend getting an extra battery or two for this style camera as it takes a Sony NP-FW50 Lithium-Ion Rechargeable Battery and you cannot just grab them anywhere.
 One other note about the battery is it takes a long time to charge!
 I didn’t actually time it, but it was well over 2 hours every time.
 Another reason to carry a spare. [divider]

 High ISO and Low Light Performance:

-Here’s a few sample pics and a movie of the ISO performance:
+Here’s a few sample pics the ISO performance:

 Other Features worth mentioning:

 Pano sweep works pretty good, but photoshop can definitely do a better job as you might expect.
 That being said the Nex-C3 did do a very good job in the Pano department and here are 2 examples below.
 The full res versions are also in the Full Res Sample Gallery if you want to see the stitching up close.